-All income from short-term deposits is credited to the income and expenditure account in the period in which it is earned.
+All income from short-term deposits is credited to the statement of comprehensive income in the period in which it is earned.

 Accounting Estimates and Judgements

 In the preparation of the financial statements various estimates, judgements and assumptions have been made that impact on amounts reported as assets, liabilities, income and expenditure.
 Estimates and assumptions used are reviewed on an ongoing basis.